 The most common rats you’ll find in the UK includes the brown or Norway rat.
 Often referred to as the sewer rat as that’s where the problem usually stems.
 We recommend reading below to help identify if you have a rat infestation.

 Rats tend to have much smaller ears than their often confused counterparts, mice, learn more about the difference between a rat vs mouse.
 They are relatively large in size, often measuring above 20cm, which isn’t counting their tail.
 In England, rats tend to come in two colours, brown and black.
 They have slight differences in appearance, but overall they can be identified using similar aspects.

-Rats are often found living in sewers and are usually spotted outside buildings rather than inside.
+Rats in London and other areas we service are often found living in sewers and are usually spotted outside buildings rather than inside.
 Their senses are exceptionally well developed, allowing them always to be one step ahead of preditors.
 Unfortunately, if you’ve noticed a rat at your property, expect more, they breed at a fast rate of 5-10 pups per little and can produce 3-6 littles per year.
 Due to this, a small rat in your garden or home can develop into a serious issue in no time.

 Rats make noise, which is usually the first indication that you may have rats at your property.
 But you may be wondering, what sounds do rats make?